pereznetworks/TD-Project9/project9-gallery-app/README.md

         to keep the flicker api-key and it's secret - a secret ....

-        ....make sure to place a ref in your .gitignore to thge config.js file
+        ....make sure to place a ref in your .gitignore to the config.js file

                 The 'secret' is needed only when...